CIG-MAE: Cross-Modal Information-Guided Masked Autoencoder for Self-Supervised WiFi Sensing: Conclusion

 \section{Conclusion}

 This paper proposes CIG-MAE, a generative self-supervised framework tailored for CSI-HAR.
 By integrating dual-stream masked reconstruction, AIM, and BT regularization, CIG-MAE effectively leverages the complementarity of amplitude and phase.
 This design eliminates the reliance on problematic data augmentations and negative samples while capturing intrinsic signal structures.
-Experiments on three public datasets demonstrate that CIG-MAE consistently achieves SOTA performance, surpassing supervised baselines in generalization.
+Experiments on three public datasets demonstrate that CIG-MAE consistently achieves SOTA performance.
 Critically, our comparison with ViT backbones confirms that the proposed CNN-based architecture offers superior accuracy with orders of magnitude lower computational cost ($1000\times$ fewer FLOPs), establishing a feasible path for deploying advanced sensing algorithms on resource-constrained edge devices.
-Future work will focus on two directions: evaluating scalability on larger, diverse datasets to further test generalization, and extending the framework to complex multi-person scenarios.
-Additionally, we plan to explore model compression techniques to further optimize real-time inference on commercial WiFi hardware.
+Future work will focus on several directions: evaluating scalability on larger, diverse datasets to further test generalization, and extending the framework to complex multi-person scenarios.
+Additionally, we plan to explore model compression techniques to further optimize real-time inference on commercial WiFi hardware and investigate optimization refinements for the discrete AIM policy, such as variance-reduction techniques, to further improve training efficiency.